19 min read

 Are you ready to start streaming all the events in your business?
 What happens to your streaming solution when you outgrow your single data center?
 What happens when you are at a company that is already running multiple data centers and you need to implement streaming across data centers?
 What about when you need to scale to a trillion events per day?
 Last September I gave an informative presentation at Strata+Hadoop World, where I answered these questions and discussed technologies that can be used to accomplish real-time, lossless messaging that work in both single and multiple globally dispersed data centers.
 I also described how to handle the data coming in through these streams in batch processes as well as real-time processes.

 Messaging persistence/messaging platform.
 A streaming system includes a messaging platform.
 Underneath that messaging platform, you have storage.
 There are different platforms available for this, some of which are very popular these days, like Kafka.
 I don’t include Flume in the messaging category, as it really is for log shipping.
-ZeroMQ, RabbitMQ, and Qpid are some other options, but none of them really scale the same way that a solution like Kafka or MapR Streams does.
-[Editor’s note: A new event streaming system, MapR Streams, was announced in December.
+ZeroMQ, RabbitMQ, and Qpid are some other options, but none of them really scale the same way that a solution like Kafka or MapR Event Store does.
+[Editor’s note: A new event streaming system, MapR Event Store, was announced in December.
 It’s the first big data-scale streaming system built into a converged data platform, and the only big data streaming system to support global event replication reliably at IoT scale.]

 Streaming engine.
 On the streaming engine side, there are a lot of streaming engines available, such as Flink, Samza, Spark Streaming, and Storm.
 It’s important to keep in mind that Spark is not real time; it is micro-batch and is not event-based.